GSA/search-gov-website/status.md

 <img src="https://search.gov/assets/img/site/yellow-status-intermittent-operations.png" width="15px" height="15px" alt="Partial Degradation" title="Partial Degradation">&nbsp;&nbsp;&nbsp; Partial Degradation <br />
 Date: May 9, 2023, 9:06AM ET - ongoing <br />
 Details: From 9:06AM ET some of our servers began dropping momentarily, and we see occasional dips in search service.
 We are actively monitoring and investigating, and will provide updates every 30 minutes.

-Update: 11:25AM - we are still investigating.
+* Update: 11:25AM - we are still investigating.
+* Update: 12:10PM - we are attempting a fix.

 <!-- <img src="{{ site.url }}/img/usa-icons/error_outline.svg" style="margin-bottom: -.25rem;" alt="Potential Degradation">&nbsp;&nbsp; Planned Maintenance<br />
 We will be doing planned maintenance between 12PM ET and 6PM ET on Tuesday, April 25.
 We do not anticipate any downtime.
 Please reach out to search@gsa.gov if you encounter any issues. -->